 Opdivo (nivolumab) is a treatment option for people with previously treated advanced squamous non-small cell lung cancer (NSCLC).
 People with chronic obstructive pulmonary disease (COPD) have a higher risk of getting lung cancer.
-One reason for this is that cigarette smoking is a major risk factor both for lung cancer and for COPD.
+One reason for this is that cigarette smoking is a major risk factor both for lung cancer and COPD.1

 How does Opdivo work?

 Opdivo is an immunotherapy drug.
 Immunotherapy is a type of treatment that aims to boost the body's immune system to fight cancer cells.
 The immune system protects the body from viruses and bacteria, as well as cancer cells and tumors.
 The body’s usual immune response to cancer cells is to attack them with cells called T cells.1